 Dr. Linda Metcalf is a licensed marriage and family therapist and uses a solution focused approach when working with clients.
-Dr. Metcalf is the author of 9 books on solution focused therapy and one book on marriage and family therapy.
+Dr. Metcalf is the author of 10 books on solution focused therapy and one book on marriage and family therapy.
 She has been in private practice over 20 years.
-See the "books" link above to view her books.
+She does workshops internationally and nationally.

 What is Solution Focused Therapy?